-- 1. PWV < 1.5 mm: Q-band imaging of faint sources & N-band spectroscopy in regions strongly affected by water vapour; - 2. $1.5 \,\mathrm{mm} \leq \mathrm{PWV} \leq 3.5 \,\mathrm{mm}$ : Q-band bright sources and N-band spectroscopy in general; - 3. $3.5 \,\mathrm{mm} \le \mathrm{PWV} \le 10 \,\mathrm{mm}$ : N-band imaging.
+- 1. PWV < 1.5 mm: Q-band imaging of faint sources & N-band spectroscopy in regions strongly affected by water vapour; - 2. $1.5 \,\mathrm{mm} \leq \mathrm{PWV} \leq 3.5 \,\mathrm{mm}$ : Q-band bright sources and N-band spectroscopy in general; - 3. $3.5 \,\mathrm{mm} \leq \mathrm{PWV} \leq 10 \,\mathrm{mm}$ : N-band imaging.

 OBs executed with the requested PWV constraint will be classified "A", those executed within 10% of the requested PWV value will be classified "B" (Almost within constraints) and OBs executed under PWV conditions greater than 10% of the requested PWV value will be classified "C" (out of constraints).
 Observations qualified as "C" will be repeated.
 The time required to do so will not be charged to the observer's program.
-The requested PWV has to be specified during the proposal submission using the ESOFORM package in the column "Additional info" of the proposed list of targets (Box 11).
+The requested PWV has to be specified during the proposal submission.
 The effect of different PWV values on the sensitivity for specific observations can be assessed using the VISIR ETC (see § 4.1).

 For VISIR, the lunar illumination and distance constraints are not user selectable parameters.
 They are fixed to 1 and 30, respectively, meaning that observations can be carried out irrespective of the lunar phase and with a minimum distance of $30^{\circ}$ from the moon.
 Similarly, the twilight constraint should remain fixed at -30, meaning that the observation can be carried out up to half an hour into the twilight.
 The very high background from the ambient atmosphere and telescope in the mid-infrared does not change significantly from day to night or due to the presence of the moon.
 All background emission is removed using the chopping and nodding (see § 2.5).
-Therefore observations in the mid-infrared are not sensitive to the lunar phase or to the twilight, the only limitation being the telescope being able to give using the guide star in the optical.
+Therefore observations in the mid-infrared are not sensitive to the lunar phase or to the twilight, the only limitation being the telescope being able to giude using the guide star in the optical.
 In fact, VISIR observations are carried out preferentially during bright time (i.e. close to full moon) as observations with other instruments operating at shorter wavelengths are less efficient during this time.

 The other constraints, image quality and airmass, are the same as for other instruments.
 Note that the image quality at the wavelength of observation - in the mid-infrared for VISIR - is typically much better than the seeing in the optical as measured by e.g. the seeing monitor (DIMM, see also § 2.3).
 Please consult the ETC for estimates of the image quality in a specific filter for given ambient conditions.
-During proposal submission (phase I) the requested seeing in the V-band has to be specified, while during the preparation of the OBs in phase II, the image quality at the wavelength of observation has to be specified.
-Consistency between the seeing specified at phase I and the image quality specified in phase II will be checked during the verification of the OBs.
 If several wavelengths are observed in one OB (e.g. several filters in an imaging OB) the image quality refers to the shortest wavelength of the observation.
 For other wavelength within the OB, the requested image quality then follows a linear relationship, such as the diffraction limit.